Para-line/l2p-jittor/README.md

 ### Issue 1: Platform-Specific Behavior of `index_fill_`

 *   **File:** `issues/issue1.py`
-*   **Description:** The in-place operation `jt.index_fill_` fails to produce the expected results when run on a Windows operating system utilizing an AMD CPU.
+*   **Description:** The operation `jt.index_fill_` fails to produce the expected results when run on a Windows operating system utilizing an AMD CPU.
 *   **Note:** Correct behavior was observed when the same code was executed on the server.

 ### Issue 2: Numerical Precision Issues in Summation

 *   **File:** `issues/issue2.py`
-*   **Description:** Discrepancies were observed when calculating the sum of tensor elements.
-Methods including `x.sum()`, `jt.sum(x)`, and summation via a standard Python loop produced results deviating from the expected value by up to 1e-5.
+*   **Description:** Numerical precision issues observed in tensor summation.
+The framework's methods x.sum() and jt.sum(x) produce results that differ both from each other and from the sum calculated via a standard Python loop, with deviations reaching up to 1e-5 in both comparisons.
 *   **Control Case:** `issue2_control.py` provides a comparison using PyTorch, where similar summation operations do not show this precision degradation.

 ### Related Issue: Precision and Reproducibility with `jt.set_global_seed`

-*   **Description:** Setting the global random seed using `jt.set_global_seed` does not guarantee perfect reproducibility due to precision issues in the generated random numbers.
+*   **Description:** Setting the global random seed using `jt.set_global_seed` does not guarantee perfect reproducibility also due to precision issues in the generated random numbers.
 *   **Observation:** Errors up to 1e-5 have been noted in the generated values.
 This can lead to significant divergence in outcomes over multiple runs.